This religious organization is wholly independent, self-governed, and currently has no relationship with the Unitarian Universalist Association

 OUR PURPOSE

-Fellowship is to apply our values to establish and maintain a loving, welcoming, supportive community that nurtures spiritual and personal growth.
+The purpose of the Fellowship is to apply our values to establish and maintain a loving, welcoming, supportive community that nurtures spiritual and personal growth.

 The Fellowship's larger purpose is to create a better world through information and engagement within the Fellowship and with the wider community.